 Plan a Sensible Itinerary

 Creating an itinerary that loops back around to the airport you arrived at doesn’t always make the most sense.
-Often times you can save 4-6 hours of ground transportation or driving time by planning a one way route where you arrive at SJO and depart from LIR or vice versa.
+Often times you can save 4-6 hours of ground transportation or driving time by planning a one way route where you fly into SJO and depart from LIR or vice versa.

 Connecting to Local Domestic Flights

-If you’re catching a domestic flight then you’ll want your international flight to land at SJO since all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.
+If you’re catching a domestic flight then you’ll want your international flight to land at SJO since nearly all domestic flights originate there or from the nearby Tobias Bolaños airport in the suburb of Pavas.

 Small eruptions caused slight delays twice in 2019 and there were several impressive eruptions in 2018 including some with lava flows but most did not impact flight operations.
 However, on December 12, 2018 a handful of flights from SJO were delayed for several hours due to ash.
 One flight headed to SJO diverted and landed at LIR instead.

 Although no one can predict eruptions accurately it’s more likely that eruptions will cause closures in the dry season.
 During the peak travel months from December 2018 through April 2019 the prevailing winds winds will shift to aim the ash clouds at the airport and there’s no rain to knock the ash out of the air.